gkremling/pySDC/pySDC/projects/mlsdc_convergence/README.rst

 ==============================

 This project investigates the impact of the convergence results described in the paper "Convergence Analysis for Multi-level Spectral Deferred Corrections".
-We use the 1D heat equation as well as the 2D Allen Cahn equation to show how MLSDC converges for a linear/non-linear PDE.
+We use the 1D heat equation, the 2D Allen Cahn equation and Auzinger's ODE to show how MLSDC converges for a linear/non-linear PDE/ODE.

 Test equations and figure creation
 ----------------------------------

 - ``solve_heat1d.py``: Here, MLSDC is applied to the 1D heat equation with different method parameters.
 In particular, the tests include an example with optimal parameter selection (according to theorem 5 in the paper) and three examples with individual changes from this resulting in a lower convergence order.
 The results are saved in individual files in the data folder.
 - ``solve_allencahn_2d.py``: Here, MLSDC is applied to the 2D Allen Cahn equation with different method parameters.
 As for the heat equation, the tests include an example with optimal parameter selection (according to theorem 5 in the paper) and three examples with individual changes from this resulting in a lower convergence order.
 The results are saved in individual files in the data folder.
+- ``solve_auzinger.py``: Here, MLSDC is applied to the Auzinger's equation with different method parameters.
+As for the other two test cases, the tests include an example with optimal parameter selection (this time according to the ODE version of theorem 5 given by equation (34) in the paper) and three examples with individual changes from this resulting in a lower convergence order.
+The results are saved in individual files in the data folder.

 - ``plot_errors.py``: Plots the results of a single test example.
 Both SDC and MLSDC errors are graphically illustrated and can be compared.
 - ``plot_errors_mlsdc_variants.py``: Plots the results of various examples in one figure.
-Only the MLSDC errors are graphically illustrated and compared.
+All errors from SDC and MLSDC are graphically illustrated and compared.

 Other files
 -----------